Walcha

 Walcha faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 16.8%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 41.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.8%) and certificates (30.6%).
+The area's university qualification rate is 16.8%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 12.8%, followed by postgraduate qualifications (2.4%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (30.6%).
+Educational participation is high, with 27.2% of residents currently enrolled in formal education, comprising 10.9% in primary, 7.8% in secondary, and 2.7% in tertiary education.

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 27.2% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 7.8% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education